drio/dnaism/README.md

 You can look in the [template](https://github.com/drio/dnaism/blob/master/example/depth/index.template.html)'s code to see how we use DNAism to load the data.
-It is very similar to cubism with minor changes in the creation of the context and the definion of the
+It is very similar to cubism with minor changes in the creation of the context and the definition of the
 metrics:

 ```js